 The service industry is even worse for indirect job creation though it does employ more people than mining ever will:

-For each service industry job, there is 0.5 jobs created around it
+• For each service industry job, there are 0.5 jobs created around it

 What this means is that manufacturing is actually the most critical sector in Australia in terms of job creation and future prosperity.